webfletcher/Macha-School-Theme/docs/README.md

 ## Events page

-> If your Establishment organizes events than you probably will need this page that allows you to show all your events so users could find them (Possiblity of searching) and show the upcoming or the next event in the landing page
+> If your establishment organizes events than you probably will need this page that allows you to show all your events so users could find them (Possiblity of searching) and show the upcoming or the next event in the landing page

 ![](img/customization/Page&posts/events-page/0.jpg)